 If you have a solid income but a thin credit profile — or vice versa — you can apply with a co-signer to help you improve your chances of scoring a low-interest rate.

 Also, note that if you refinance your federal student loans, you can’t go back.
-So if you’re considering a law school loan forgiveness or assistance program that requires you have federal loans, you might be better off sticking with what you have.
+So if you’re considering a law school loan forgiveness or assistance program that requires you to have federal loans, you might be better off sticking with what you have.

 You don’t have to do it alone